NikolaiT/IP-Address-API/README.md

 ### POST Endpoint - [api.incolumitas.com/datacenter?](https://api.incolumitas.com/datacenter?)

-You can also make a bulk API lookup with up to 100 IP addresses (Either IPv4 or IPv6) in one single request.
+You can also make a bulk API lookup with up to 100 IP addresses (Either IPv4 or IPv6) in one single request. **Please note:** The API will return only matches for those IP addresses that belong to a datacenter.
+This approach saves networking bandwith.

 For example, in order to lookup the IP addresses